 Mornings and kids a recipe for chaos and stress.

-That’s why I started Mom’s Morning Rules a kids morning routine to start the day right and end the morning stress.
+That’s why I started Mom’s Morning Routine.
+It’s a morning routine checklist for kids to start the day right and end the morning stress.

 It’s time to end this morning madness and have a better morning routine that works.